Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 (708) 423-6709

-Family memberships start at $135 and include admission for two adults and up to five children in the same household, as well as other perks.
+Family memberships start at $150 and include admission for two adults and up to five children in the same household, as well as other perks.
+CLIMB memberships begin at $225 and include 50% off admission at reciprocal venues.
 See all membership options or check out Katie’s review of the Children’s Museum in Oak Lawn.

 DuPage Children’s Museum